Kalliszta/gamestore-api/README.md

 ---

-## Why did I do this / what is the projects purpose?
+## Why did I do this / what is the project's purpose?
 <p align="justify">
 My project purpose is to act as a backend for a website owned by a company who sells video games online.
 As part of my project I was required to handle requests but I wasn't required to create an actual frontend, as a result I used POSTMAN to act as the frontend.
 My program is an API that can recieve HTTP requests and deal with them in a way you would expected it to.
 For example a user of the program could request to see all the games with the genre 'MMORPG' using the specific endpoint which role is to deal with that request, the program would successfully retrieve the required information from the database (so all games with the MMORPG genre) and return them (in a list) to POSTMAN which would output them in a JSON format.
 </p>